-When a group of twenty cadets walk on to a parade square they are all individuals, but as soon as a session of drill begins the cadets become a team, following the orders given by one person.
-Instead of twenty individual feet hitting the ground, there is only one sound.
-This is the result of practice and teamwork.
+Drill is a useful tool to instil discipline and teamwork and gives a great sense of achievement when mastered correctly.
+When a group of cadets walk on to a parade square they are all individuals, but as soon as a session of drill begins the cadets become a team, following the orders given by one individual.

-With a few years’ experience, and if you’ve attained a Non-Commissioned Officer rank, you could pass on your knowledge and experience to other cadets, instructing them on how to participate in a drill squad, taking charge of a drill squad yourself, or even playing a major part in ceremonial drill.
+All cadets and uniformed staff are expected to achieve a reasonably good standard of Drill but many aspire to become experts and eventually instructors.
+With a few years’ experience you could pass on your knowledge and experience to other cadets, instructing them on how to participate in a drill squad, taking charge of a drill squad yourself, or even playing a major part in ceremonial drill.
 Being a Standard Bearer at a Remembrance Day parade is a real moment of pride and achievement for a cadet.

 Cadet Drill Course (CDC) A 2 day intensive course aimed at Senior Cadets to improve drill standards and gain a better theoretical and practical understanding of Drill & Ceremonial.
 Cadets who have successfully passed this course often take on the role of Drill Instruction and development on their own squadrons and may be asked to take on specific roles on larger parades.